Nabji Khorphu Trek |Nabji Khorphu Adventure Trek | Nabji Khorphu Expedition | Rural Bhutan Trek |

 Day 01.Arrive- Paro-Wangdi

-Dinner and overnight stay at Wangdiphodrang Hotel, Drangon Nest Resort or similar standard.
+Dinner and overnight stay at Wangdiphodrang Hotel, Dragon Nest Resort or similar standard.

 Day 02: Wangdi –Trongsa

 Today after our early breakfast, we will drive to Trongsa.
 The drive will be about 6 hours.
-Lunch will be served at Trongsa Chendebji Resturant.
-On reaching Trongsa, we will visit the ‘Tower of Trongsa’,Tea or coffee at Trower of Trongsa’s café’ Dinner and over night stay at Trongsa Hotel, Yangkhill Resort or Similar Standard.
+Lunch will be served at Trongsa Chendebji Restaurant.
+On reaching Trongsa, we will visit the ‘Tower of Trongsa’,Tea or coffee at Trower of Trongsa’s café’ Dinner and overnight stay at Trongsa Hotel, Yangkhill Resort or Similar Standard.

 Day 03.
 Trongsa – Ritola – Nimshong